 The LifeSci NYC Internship Program has launched a Meetup group where we share occasional programming we offer for students interested in the life sciences.
 This may include company tours, career panels, and other events.
 We will also share job and internship opportunities that come to our attention, but do not fit into our summer internship program (i.e., winter or spring internships, full- and part-time job opportunities, etc.).
 If you are interested in being notified of these items, please join our free LifeSci NYC Internship Program Meetup group.

 No, if you are selected by a company or organization for an internship, you will be working for that company or organization.
 The LifeSci NYC Internship Program collects student applications, contacts companies to host internships, and then facilitates the matching of student applicants with positions available at these companies.
 The program does not employ students itself.

 What are the eligibility requirements for interns?

 - Students must be currently enrolled in New York City-based colleges or universities (or have graduated in the past two years) or must be New York City residents currently enrolled in any college or university.

 - Students must be US citizens or US permanent residents (including DACA participants), have TPS, or be holders of visas that allow completion of the internship without sponsorship.

 - Students must be at least 18 years of age.

 - Students should have a cumulative 3.0 GPA.
 Students with a GPA under 3.0 can apply but must request an exemption from the GPA requirement and write an explanation of extenuating circumstances for their GPA.

-- Participants must be able to commit to a standard, full-time work week for the ten weeks of the program, must commit to the work requirements of their host site, and are expected to attend and actively engage in all scheduled seminars, events, and activities, and remain active as program alumni.
+- Participants must be able to commit to the part-time or full-time schedule listed in the job description; commit to the work requirements of their host site; attend and actively engage in all scheduled seminars, events, and activities; and remain active as program alumni.